fairsilas/South-China-Sea-Game/Outline.md

 ![image](https://github.com/fairsilas/South-China-Sea-Game/assets/78548914/91ea0d53-35b1-48d3-93a4-ef7a0a0edfad)

 ### Character Creation
-- Select a starting role: Fisherfolk, Peddler, or Sailor. [^1] A brief description of the role each character has and the special perks or skill that comes with it.
+- Select a starting role: Fisherfolk, Peddler, or Sailor. [^1] Perks include easier time getting food for fichermen, less likely to be caught in a storm and sail to the wrong place for sailors, and better prices for peddlers.
+The items you start with will also be determined by which you choose, but will not effect the game in any other ways.
 - Choose a character name and family name
 ![image](https://github.com/fairsilas/South-China-Sea-Game/assets/78548914/3a96c1d2-c01e-43cc-adf4-d16c73a7d6ba)
-  [^1]: Most of the lower ranked pirates came from poor backgrounds as fisherfolk and Sailors, 70 percent the 1800s.
-Typically young single men in 20s and rarely over 40.
+  [^1]: Most of the lower ranked pirates came from poor backgrounds such as fisherfolk and Sailors or unsuccessful traders.
+Pirates were typically young single men in 20s and rarely over 40.
 Poverty drove them to commit crimes as a way to survive and escape from the oppressive Qing government.
 (Antony 45 full citation needed here.)

 ## II.
 Setting and Background